How to deal with mortgage arrears

 You might not be able to change suppliers if you owe money to your current supplier.

-It could be cheaper if you have a larger home with spare bedrooms.
-It might cost more if you have a large family or live in a smaller home.
+You could also save money with a water meter if you have a larger home with spare bedrooms.
+But it might cost more if you have a large family or live in a smaller home.

-You can usually try a water meter for up to 1 year.
-You have the option to change back within this time if it's more expensive.
+You can usually try a water meter with the option of changing back within the first year if it's more expensive.

 Pay less council tax